nhs-r-community/git_training/guides/introduction_to_git.md

 > If you're using GitLab instead of GitHub, these [steps](https://github.com/NHSDigital/rap-community-of-practice/blob/main/docs/training_resources/git/intro-to-git.md#2-git-clone-copydownload-a-gitlab-repository) will help you set up.

 i.
-The repository's clone URL will be on the GitHub repository's main page (see image below).
+The repository's clone URL will be on the GitHub repository's main page, click on the green Clone button (see image below).

 ![](../images/git_clone.png)